ci1xgk/Fellowship_Webpage/Merewether1-4.md

 #### Digital Elevation Model file (`.dem`)

 LISFLOOD uses topographical data, or digital elevation model (DEM), in Esri ASCII raster format.
-This file contains the first six rows as header section, followed by a space delimited matrix of `nrows` x `ncols` defines the size of the computational domain (an example snapshot of the file is shown below).
+This file contains the first six rows as header section, followed by a space delimited matrix of `nrows` rows and `ncols` columns defining the data points on the computational domain (an example snapshot of the file is shown below).

 ![image](/Figures/mesh1.PNG)